-Allowance for Doubtful debt accounts
+• Allowance for Doubtful debt accounts

-The main reason for the increase in the provision to allowance for doubtful debt accounts in the second quarter compared with the previous quarter was the increase in accounts receivable-trade.
+The main reason for the increase in the provision to allowance for doubtful debt accounts in the third quarter compared with a year ago was the increase in accounts receivable-trade.

-Amortization of consolidated accounts
+• Amortization of consolidated accounts

-Amortization of consolidated accounts for the second quarter consisted of the consolidated accounts for e-Shopping!
-Books CORP.
+Amortization of consolidated accounts for the third quarter consisted of the consolidated accounts for e-Shopping!
+Books CORP. and BridalNet Co.
+Ltd.

-Others
+• Others

-The major components of others in the second quarter and interim period were expenses and commissions for Yahoo!
+The major components of others in the third quarter were payment commissions for Yahoo!
 Payment, the packaging and transport expenses of e-Shopping!
-Books, and cleaning and system maintenance costs for the head office.
+Books, system maintenance costs, and cleaning costs for the head office.